juanjq/hamiltonian_construction/README.md

 # hamiltonian_matrix
-A program to construct matrixes for different Hamiltonian definitions.
+A script to construct matrixes for different Hamiltonian definitions.

 For installing it you can do: